RBGKew/bioinfo-utils/docs/advice/target_capture_sequencing.md

 Understanding how the data have been generated is necessary to choose the right analysis tools, and to properly interpret the results.

-Here we only talk about data obtained from the Illumina sequencing of target DNA fragments captured using RNA baits, because this is what many people currently use at Kew, especially in the context of the Plant And Fungal Tree Of Life ([PAFTOL](https://www.kew.org/science/who-we-are-and-what-we-do/strategic-outputs-2020/plant-and-fungal-trees-life)) project.
+Here we only talk about data obtained from the Illumina sequencing of target DNA fragments captured using RNA baits, because this is what many people currently use at Kew, especially in the context of the [Plant And Fungal Trees Of Life (PAFTOL)](https://www.kew.org/science/who-we-are-and-what-we-do/strategic-outputs-2020/plant-and-fungal-trees-life) project.

 What follows is a summary.
 Another great resource is for instance the documentation provided [here](https://github.com/mossmatters/HybPiper) and [here](https://github.com/mossmatters/KewHybSeqWorkshop) by [Matt Johnson](https://github.com/mossmatters) (Texas Tech University, USA), [Eliott Gardner](https://www.plantbiology.northwestern.edu/people/alumni/title/elliot-gardner.html) (Morton Arboretum, USA) and [N. Wickett](http://faculty.wcas.northwestern.edu/wickett/) (Northwestern University, USA), who contributed to the development of the [PAFTOL bait kit](https://www.biorxiv.org/content/biorxiv/early/2018/07/04/361618.full.pdf) (see below) together with Kew.